romeorizzi/corsi_shells/DODM/2024-04-02/outline.typ

 2. what is a linear program in standard form max c'x
       Ax <= b
+   and how to bring any LP problem in standard form

-3. la NO languange, that is, since we are working with an (optimization/search problem), an (upper bound/certificate for it) on the optimal objective function value)
+3. a NO languange, that is, since we are working with an (optimization/search problem), an (upper bound/certificate for it) on the optimal objective function value)

-For the following example problem:
+In particular, for the following example problem:
     max x1 + x2
     3x1 +2x2 <= 5
     2x1 +3x2 <= 5